teusH/MySense/README.md

 * data storage and archiving
 * access for free visualisation of local emissions
 * free availability  of the data
-* free availability of all software (under GPLV3 license, improvements of software remains in the public domain)
+* free availability of all software (under GPLV3 or Open Source reciprocal license, improvements of software remains in the public domain)

 The project is run by volunteers on a non-profit basis.